350.org: Keystone XL pipeline

+Mountain Valley pipeline

+On January 31, 2024, 350.org and international multifaith organization GreenFaith gathered in Charlotte, North Carolina, to oppose the Mountain Valley Pipeline which would carry gasoline and methane "more than 300 mi from West Virginia to Southern Virginia", as well as the pipeline's 31 mile Southgate Extension.

 Fossil Fuel bans

 Local campaigns in jurisdictions around the world have passed laws limiting or banning fossil fuel production.
 These include 410 municipal bans for fracking in Brazil and two state bans: Santa Catarina and Paraná.

 International Day of Climate Action

-An "International Day of Climate Action" on October 24, 2009, was organized by 350.org to influence the delegates going to the United Nations Framework Convention on Climate Change meeting in December, 2009 (COP15).
+An "International Day of Climate Action" on October 24, 2009, was organized by 350.org to influence the delegates going to the United Nations Framework Convention on Climate Change meeting in December 2009 (COP15).
 This was the first global campaign ever organized around a scientific data point.
-The actions organised by 350.org included gigantic depictions of the number "350", walks, marches, rallies, teach-ins, bike rides, sing-a-thons, carbon-free dinners, retrofitting houses to save energy, tree plantings, mass dives at the Great Barrier Reef, solar-cooked bake-outs, church bell ringings, underwater cabinet meetings (Maldives), and armband distributions to athletes.
-The organization reported that over 5,200 synchronized demonstrations occurred in 181 countries on the day.

-The group reports that they organised the world's "most widespread day of political action" on Saturday October 24, 2009, reporting 5,245 actions in 181 countries.
+The actions organized by 350.org included gigantic depictions of the number "350", walks, marches, rallies, teach-ins, bike rides, sing-a-thons, carbon-free dinners, retrofitting houses to save energy, tree plantings, mass dives at the Great Barrier Reef, solar-cooked bake-outs, church bell ringings, underwater cabinet meetings (Maldives), and armband distributions to athletes.
+The group reported that they organized the world's "most widespread day of political action" on that Saturday, reporting 5,245 actions in 181 countries.